Skip to content

 • description (required): A human-readable explanation of what the capability grants, shown to users when a script requests it.

-• risk (low, medium, high): An advisory level that helps users make informed decisions.
+• risk (low, medium, high, default low): An advisory level that helps users make informed decisions.
 Does not affect runtime behavior.

 Capability names should be: